Students with professor

 In addition to meeting basic requirements for admission to the Graduate School, applicants for graduate study in nursing must have:

-• Current licensure as a Registered Nurse in the United States or its鈥 territories prior to enrollment in first graduate nursing course.
+• Current licensure as a registered nurse in the United States or its territories prior to enrollment in first graduate nursing course.

-• 1500 hours of documented nursing practice experience prior to the first clinical course.
+• 1,500 hours of documented nursing practice experience prior to the first clinical course.

-• Completed and verified application to the Graduate Nursing program via NursingCAS website.
+• Completed and verified application to the graduate nursing program via NursingCAS website.

-• Online written and verbal assessment completed through KIRA Talent, reviewed and scored by graduate faculty.
+• Online written and verbal assessment completed through Kira Talent, reviewed and scored by graduate faculty.

 • For applicants who completed their higher education outside the United States: